AuroraBrune/Brune_readmeGenerator/README.md

 ------------------------
 ------------------------
-Screenshot of the README on vs code,
+Screenshot of the README on vs code
 --
  ![READMEonVScode](./assets/READMEonVScode.jpg)
  -